KittehOrg/KittehIRCClientLib/docs/advanced/tls.md

 By default, when connecting securely, KICL will utilize the default `TrustManagerFactory` provided by the JRE you're using.
-This factory *does not* necessarily accept certificates issued by all certificate authorities (such as StartCom, which is still used by some IRC networks) and self-signed certificates.
+This factory *does not* necessarily accept certificates issued by all certificate authorities and self-signed certificates.
 If possible, you should consider [importing](tls_import.md) the root certificates for these certificate authorities which will allow connections to be made.

 KICL lets you set your own `TrustManagerFactory` in the `Client.Builder` so you may let KICL connect to the network you desire.
 For testing, there is also the `InsecureTrustManagerFactory`